LuisMateo1/Cyber-Quests-Fall-2024-CTF-Challange/README.md

 #
 For questions 4-7 I used Wireshark to inspect a packet capture

-Q4: Which email service was used to transfer the complete list of employees?
+**Q4:** Which email service was used to transfer the complete list of employees?

 The email server used was Gmail, here we see a POST to mail.google.com, and a few lines below we see gmail.pinto-server

 ![image](https://github.com/user-attachments/assets/7b1ee29f-9e31-487a-acb0-40291134dada)
 ![image](https://github.com/user-attachments/assets/b7ec9396-a615-4d86-8241-379ae9d9a85e)
 #
-Q5: What is the name of the file that was used to POST /_/upload and exfil employee information?
+**Q5:** What is the name of the file that was used to POST /_/upload and exfil employee information?

 Looking through the Wireshark capture and following the HTTP stream (http2.streamid eq 111), the contents of the email can be seen in cleartext.
 This is only possible, however, because of the TLSkeys.log file.
 Without it the entire packet capture would be encrypted.

 ![image](https://github.com/user-attachments/assets/72ff239a-bcb8-4d8f-9d16-dbf767b341ab)
 ![image](https://github.com/user-attachments/assets/83761c78-f091-45e2-86b7-03e967e3d16b)
 #
-Q6: How many employees were listed in the aforementioned file?
+**Q6:** How many employees were listed in the aforementioned file?

 The file contained the information of 20 employees
 #
-Q7: What email address was the file sent to?
+**Q7:** What email address was the file sent to?

 Using the given hint of applying a filter to the packet capture, it leads to one packet.
 Looking into the HTML form shows the email was sent to Devon Lee.

 ![image](https://github.com/user-attachments/assets/deac6a88-c2a1-47e2-8638-d32e123339be)
 #
-Q8: Which country was the "destination" image taken in? and Q9: Who is the author of the destination image?
+**Q8:** Which country was the "destination" image taken in?

+**Q9:** Who is the author of the destination image?

 The social media post image is that of a waterfall, a reverse image search reveals it's Anna Ruby Falls in Georgia.
 However, looking into the metadata of the image, reveals that its actually a screenshot of a picture.
 The screenshot was taken in Cambodia, by Sharon Lee.

 ![image](https://github.com/user-attachments/assets/8b286c12-be92-461a-adcd-0f444d5381e5)

-Q10: What is the most logical reason that Devon would choose to hide in this location?
+**Q10:** What is the most logical reason that Devon would choose to hide in this location?

 The most likely reason Devon Lee would flee to Cambodia is the fear of being caught and charged for the crimes they've committed.
 #